mouraCorazim/web-developer-test/README.md

    - Email
    - Blog
    - Twitter
-   - Location (You must use [Autocomplete API](https://developers.google.com/places/web-service/autocomplete) to choose the location)
+   - Location (You must use [Autocomplete API](https://developers.google.com/maps/documentation/javascript/places-autocomplete) to choose the location)
    - Hireable
    - Bio

+In the assests folder you can find some inspiration to base your project, but we don't want an exact copy.

 Feel free to use any package.